How to keep sporty teens active: Start here

 There are winners and losers in life, so sport is a good way for kids to learn how to fight fair in that world.
 But parents who get caught up in their child being the best and pushing them higher often end up burning them out.
 Just look at some of the bright stars in tennis to see how well that works.

 Sport is full of social benefits for teenagers.
 It might be a different group of friends to those at school, or a place where their faults are less visible.
 Play those benefits up when you’re talking to your teenager about why you like them playing sport.
+You can even turn into a social thing between the 2 of you.
+They can help you write content for FanDuel if you both enjoy the same sport.
+Or you can train and compete against each other.

 4. Don’t criticise